Literary Writing - Doing Your Research

 In George Orwell's allegorical fiction Animal Farm, we are shown the fundamental controversy of political corruption, with implicit reference to the period of the 1917 Russian Revolution.
 We see what Orwell is trying to tell us about war, political patterns, rulers, and how power can change dictators once they take their positions in office.

-The books mentioned above involved intensive research long before the books were started.
+It's clear the books mentioned above involved intensive research long before the first drafts were written.
 Begin your research now, and make it thorough.
-Whatever factual events you mention whether in passing or with the purpose of expanding on it, do make sure that it is accurate.
+Whatever factual events you mention whether in passing or with the purpose of expanding on it, do make sure that it's accurate.

-I frown in disapproval when I read books that give incomplete facts about actual events or places; for one book in particular, it was obvious that the author was influenced by the stereotypical depiction of the place in question, and did not actually spend time in a reference library to find out the real facts about the setting he chose to use in his book.
+Seasoned readers frown in disapproval when they read books that give incomplete facts about actual events or places - especially if it's obvious the author is influenced by the stereotypical depictions of the environment, people and/or culture in question.
+It shows they didn't actually spend adequate research time to find the real facts about the setting they chose to use in their works.

-Research is absolutely important for any author of any genre, and a literary fiction writer is not exempted from this rule.
+Research is absolutely important for authors of any genre, and a literary fiction writer is not exempted from this rule.
 Do your research, and do it well!

 The greatest part of a writer's time is spent in reading, in order to write: a man will turn over half a library to make one book.